International Journal of Statistics and Applied Mathematics

 How to cite this article:

 Paul Wachiuri Warutumo, George Otieno Orwa and Zablon Maua Muga.
 Effect of sampling bias on the family of exponential random graph models.
+International Journal of Statistics and Applied Mathematics.
 2019; 4(2): 31-33.